- Reference Number: HEY-617/2021

 - Departments: Endoscopy

 This leaflet has been produced to give you general information about your procedures.
 Most of your questions should have been answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team who has been caring for you.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 Endoscopy Department contact numbers: Hull Royal Infirmary (01482) 674790 (direct line) Castle Hill Hospital (01482) 622069 (direct line)